Range Rover Evoque SUV - MPG, running costs & CO2

 Mild-hybrid technology means the Evoque shouldn’t be too expensive to run

-The latest Range Rover Evoque benefits from clever 48V mild-hybrid technology, meaning the engine can completely shut down when coasting at 11mph or under.
+The latest Range Rover Evoque benefits from clever 48-volt mild-hybrid technology, meaning the engine can completely shut down when coasting at 11mph or under.
 This is fitted as standard to all but the entry-level front-wheel drive variant.
-This helps the Evoque’s fuel economy, and even the top engine manages a respectable figure.
+This helps the Evoque’s efficiency, and even the top engine manages to return respectable fuel economy.

-For the first time, the Evoque is available as a plug-in hybrid after the P300e joined the line-up in late 2020.
-According to JLR, the PHEV is capable of up to 34 miles of range in electric mode and can return triple-digit economy figures when its petrol engine and electric motor work in tandem.
+In late 2020, the Evoque was made available as a P300e plug-in hybrid for the first time.
+According to JLR, the PHEV is capable of up to 38 miles in electric mode and can return triple-digit economy figures when its petrol engine and electric motor work in tandem.

-The plug-in hybrid Evoque costs more than £40,000, meaning you’ll be liable for road tax of £140 a year, and an additional £325 surcharge from the second year of ownership until year six.
+All plug-in hybrid Evoques cost more than £40k, so while you’ll be liable for a slightly discounted VED rate, you'll still have to pay the surcharge from the second year of ownership until year six.

 Range Rover Evoque MPG & CO2

-Pick one of the three petrol engines, however, and you’ll be stopping to fill up far more often.
-Regardless of whether you choose the P200, P250 or P300 version, you’ll only see around 30mpg on the WLTP combined cycle.
-Again, this is similar to its petrol powered rivals.
+Pick one of the Range Rover’s three petrol engines, however, and you’ll be stopping to fill up even more often.
+Regardless of whether you choose the P200, P250 or P300 version, you’ll only see around 30mpg according to official figures.
+Again, BMW claims to better this with the new X1.

-Depending on model, alloy wheel size and performance, the conventional petrol and diesel versions of the Evoque emit between 165g/km and 221g/km of CO2, placing them in the top bandings for Benefit-In-Kind (BiK) company-car tax.
+Depending on model, alloy wheel size and performance, the conventional petrol and diesel versions of the Evoque emit between 156g/km and 211g/km of CO2, placing them in the top bandings for Benefit-In-Kind (BiK) company-car tax.

-The P300e plug-in hybrid is the most efficient model, with a claimed electric range of around 34 miles and fuel economy of up to 141mpg.
-A low CO2 emissions figure of 44g/km places towards the bottom of the BiK bandings, making it an attractive proposition for company-car drivers.
+The P300e plug-in hybrid is the most efficient model, with a claimed electric range of around 38 miles and fuel economy of up to 201.8mpg.
+Low CO2 emissions starting from just 31g/km place the Evoque PHEV in the middle of the BiK bandings, making it an attractive proposition for company-car drivers.

 To help maximise the range of the PHEV model, its 15kWh battery can be charged from 0-80% via a 7kW wallbox charger in under 90 minutes.
 When connected to a public fast charger, replenishing the battery to the same level takes around 30 minutes.

-Choose a Range Rover Evoque in S trim with a 148bhp diesel engine and it will sit in group 27 out of 50.
-Meanwhile, an R-Dynamic D180 automatic is two groups higher and a powerful D240 in the same trim sits in group 35.
-This is the same group as an R-Dynamic HSE P300 petrol.
+Choose a Range Rover Evoque in S trim with a 163bhp diesel engine and it will sit in group 25 out of 50.
+Meanwhile, an R-Dynamic D165 automatic is a group higher and a powerful D200 in the same trim sits in group 29.
+Opt for the P300 petrol and the insurance rating starts from group 37.

 It should cost slightly less to insure that the rival BMW X4, which occupies groups 32 - 45, with the rival Mercedes GLC Coupe possibly attracting similar insurance premium again as it sits between groups 29 - 34.